 Art Club is a twice-weekly opportunity for students who have a strong interest in the arts to use their activities period to create work outside of the classroom rigors.
 Free access to art supplies and the studios coupled with casual, uncritical support from the art faculty make this a treasured creative option for many students who might not otherwise find the time to experience the arts.
-This period is also useful to those who find class time is NEVER enough art time. (advisor: Ms. Barsi)
+This period is also useful to those who find class time is NEVER enough art time. (advisor: Mrs. Barsi)

 Excerpt is an Upper School organization promoting art and writing at Derryfield and publishing a literary magazine twice a year to celebrate creativity in this community.
 The Excerpt staff organizes contests and events to encourage young writers and artists to risk and play, developing along the way their skill and craft.
 Back issues of Excerpt are available in the periodicals section of the Milne Library. (advisor: Ms. Assetta)

 Investment club focuses on financial markets and understanding the economic principles that drives the stock and bond markets.
-Working with professionals with many years of experience in economic education and corporate finance, the club uses discussions, games, and field trips as learning tools.
+Working with professionals with many years of experience in economic education and corporate finance, the club uses discussions, games, and field trips as learning tools. (advisor: Mr. Talpey)

 Key Club is the Upper School's community service group.
 Participants have the opportunity to be involved in varied community service projects throughout the year.
-Key Club members are committed to making a difference at school and in the Greater Manchester community. (advisor: Mrs. Coombes)
+Key Club members are committed to making a difference at school and in the Greater Manchester community. (advisor: Mrs. Llewelyn)

 The math team is open to all interested students in grades 9 –12.
 Practices are held during the activities period on Thursdays.
-A competitive team is selected from regular attendees to participate at various meets throughout the year. (advisor: Mr. Chang)
+A competitive team is selected from regular attendees to participate at various meets throughout the year. (advisor: Mr. Induni)

 The DS Mock Trial team aims to give any and all interested students of the Derryfield Upper School an educational and professional experience in litigation and public speaking while still having fun.
 We compete in two to three trials per school year.
 For every trial, members are given a case which includes exhibits, stipulations, relevant case law, and witness affidavits.
 Our job is to create solid case theory and compete against other teams as both the prosecution/plaintiff and the defense.
 Every member of the team performs at least once as an attorney or a witness.

 The Derryfield School Council has been established to create a means of communication among students, faculty, and administration in order to form a greater unity in the determination of the School's function and the role of students within the School.
 The Council is intended to strengthen the expression of student views and consolidate School government into a specific body, accessible to all members of The Derryfield School.
-Representatives are elected by class in the spring and fall, and a president is elected each year by the entire student body. (advisor: Mr. McNeil)
+Representatives are elected by class in the spring and fall, and a president is elected each year by the entire student body. (advisor: Mr. Morgan)